AnonymousVarshney/data-parser/README.md

-Following application is a command line application or script which parses a cron string and expands each field to show the times at which it will run.
+Following application is a command line application or script for parsing incoming data and converting the result of the parsing into the resulting format.

 Pre-requisites :
 1. maven should be installed.
 Following article can be referred to setup maven :